Videogame Review: "Crusader Kings II"

 This game is expensive, the full price of the game and all the DLCs is $316.37.
 That is way too expensive for most gamers, which is why I only recommend buying this game and the DLC when it goes on sale, because while it is immensely fun to play, the price tag is ridiculous, along with a time commitment.

-I love this game, but it’s definitely not for everyone, but the mods are a ton of fun and the game is enjoyable after you learn how to play.
-It’s worth your time, but only worth your money if you can buy it on sale.
+I love this game and I highly recommend trying the free-to-play version of the game, but it’s definitely not for everyone, but the mods are a ton of fun and the game is enjoyable after you learn how to play.
+It’s worth your time, but only worth your money to buy the DLC when it is on sale.

 Questions & Answers